Download the Student Organization Handbook (PDF 362 KB)

 individual organization’s constitution and/or by-laws.

-- Student organizations that do not have the traditional executive officer structure,
+- Student organizations that do not have the traditional executive officer structure, will have an exception to this policy.

 - All officers must have and maintain at least a 2.0 cumulative GPA.